UM-PEPL/HallThruster.jl/README.md

 ## Contribution

 Users are welcome to suggest and implement features for the code, as well as report bugs or numerical issues they encounter.
 Please feel free to [open an issue on this repository](https://github.com/UM-PEPL/HallThruster.jl/issues/new) describing your desired change/bug-fix.
 Pull requests are also welcome!

+## Citation

+If you use this code in your work, please cite our JOSS publication.
+A BibTEX entry can be found in Citation.bib